PowerShell/ProjectMercury/docs/cmdlets/Invoke-AIShell.md

 ## DESCRIPTION

-This cmdlet sends a query to the open AIShell agent and results
+This cmdlet sends a query to the open AIShell agent and results are shown in the AIShell window.

 ## EXAMPLES